IowaDave/ATtiny_Soil_Sentinel/README.md

 # ATtiny_Soil_Sentinel
 Building a battery-operated, long-lived, soil moisture monitor on a tiny chip.

+---
+For my friends who have received one my perfboard models, I provide [instructions for hooking it up and calibrating it](#Connecting-and-Calibrating).
+---
 It was time to cut the cord.
 Sons must leave their mothers.
 Likewise tinkerers, their Arduinos.

 The project presented here takes an old, familiar Arduino demonstration in new directions, including: